 Electric Vehicles In Mexico

 Mexico is home to a massive automotive industry, with several manufacturing hubs dispersed across the country.
-The automotive sector accounts for around 3.5% of Mexico’s GDP and 20% of its manufacturing GDP, with more than one million people employed in the sector.
-But as carbon emissions become more of a concern and major cities are battling against rising air pollution, many companies are pushing for a switch to electric.
+The automotive sector accounts for around 3.5% of Mexico's GDP and 20% of its manufacturing GDP, employing more than 1 million people.
+But as carbon emissions become more of a concern and major cities battle rising air pollution, many companies are pushing for a switch to electric.

 Welcoming Electric Vehicles to the Market

 In 2021, there were approximately 51 million motor vehicles across Mexico.
-Mexico City alone is home to 5 million vehicles, with a further 5.1 million registered in neighboring Mexico State.
-But as an increasing number of people are moving to larger cities, the challenge of air pollution is becoming more prominent.
+Mexico City alone is home to 5 million cars, with a further 5.1 million registered in neighboring Mexico State.
+But as more people move to larger cities, the challenge of air pollution is becoming more prominent.

-The government has repeatedly tried to tackle the issue through schemes such as hoy no circula (no-drive days), in which drivers are prohibited from using their cars during peak hours on specific days based on the numbers on their license plates.
-There are also strict emissions tests in place to prevent cars with higher emissions from being in circulation.
+The government has repeatedly tried to tackle the issue through schemes such as Hoy No Circula (No-Drive Days), in which drivers are prohibited from using their cars during peak hours on specific days based on the numbers on their license plates.
+There are also strict emissions tests in place to prevent cars with higher emissions from being on the road.
 But as electric vehicle (EV) uptake increases worldwide, we believe Mexico could use its long-standing automotive manufacturing experience to become an EV hub.

-In addition, we envision increased uptake of EVs in major cities in response to emissions controls and air pollution concerns.
-The Mexico City Government has already announced an initiative to replace its public transportation with EVs, which will be supported by increased clean electricity production.
+In addition, we envision increased EV uptake in major cities in response to emissions controls and air pollution concerns.
+The Mexico City Government has already announced an initiative to replace its public transportation with EVs, supported by increased production of clean electricity.

 We Expect Strong Growth for EVs in Mexico